chuck-sys/chip-8-tools/README.md

 - TANK (?)
 - TETRIS

+(?) - I don't know if it is supposed to work like that.

 The others may sometimes randomly segmentation fault, or may do something unexpected, but I'm working on that.